tritemio/nbrun/README.md

 # nbrun

+Nbrun automates the execution of Jupyter Notebooks from other notebooks, passing arguments for parametrization.
+Nbrun offers a simple yet effective way to remove code duplication and manual steps, allowing to build automated and self-documented analysis pipelines.

-Batch-run Jupyter IPython notebooks (optionally) passing arguments a.k.a. running a notebook from another notebook.
-Nbrun contains a single function (`run_notebook()`) which allows to call/execute a notebook, optionally passing arguments, roughly similar to passing arguments to a function.
+Nbrun contains a single function (`run_notebook()`) which allows to call/execute notebooks, optionally passing arguments.
+With nbrun, you can call a notebook with arguments, similarly to calling a function with arguments.

 Nbrun is a small wapper function around [nbconvert](https://github.com/jupyter/nbconvert).